 If you have a low bandwidth contract in place, you are limited on the amount of traffic that can visit your site within a given period.
 Low bandwidth is usually either free or very cheap to host.

-Still, it is essential that you fully understand your website’s usage to ensure you avoid overage charges.
-Remember, if for some reason, your website traffic increases rapidly, it may be shut down, or you can be charged a hefty overage fee.
+Still, you must fully understand your usage to ensure you avoid overage charges.
+If, for some reason, your website traffic increases rapidly, it may be shut down, or you can be charged a hefty overage fee.

 Yes, but be aware that some providers charge a reduced fee for you to limit your bandwidth or back out of your current contract.
 To manually reduce the amount of bandwidth your site is generating, try performing the following actions to limit bandwidth overages.